sam4web/scrimba-react-course/README.md

 ## Projects on React from Scrimba course

-Learning React by building eight real-world projects and solving 140+ coding challenges.
+Learning React by building real-world projects and solving 140+ coding challenges.
 [Free React course on Scrimba](https://scrimba.com/learn/learnreact)

 [React](https://reactjs.org/) is one of the most popular front-end JavaScript libraries for building user interfaces.

 ✏️ The teacher is [Bob Ziroll](https://twitter.com/bobziroll), Head of Education at [Scrimba](https://scrimba.com/).

-### Eight react projects:
+### React projects:

 1. **React Info Site**
    <br />